-Astrologically, the Moon describes our most fundamental urge for protection, safety and nurturing.
+Astrologically, the Moon describes our most fundamental urge for protection, safety, and nurturing.
 The ability to express our lunar needs depends on early development and the ability for internal mothering.
-The Moon rules the mother in the natal chart and the relationship will be reflected by the position of the Moon by sign, house and aspects.
-Our image of mothering is one of unconditional love, care and security.
+The Moon rules the mother in the natal chart and the relationship will be reflected by the position of the Moon by sign, house, and aspects.
 The Moon in the natal chart describes the feminine principle and later relationships with women will also be reflected by the Moon.

-The Moon in Capricorn is in its sign of detriment and so it may be a difficult position to experience emotional nourishment and nurturing behaviour.
-The mother may have valued, achievement, hard work and organization.
-In such cases, if often leaves little time for this person to really be a ‘child’ and allow for feelings of vulnerability, neediness and helplessness.
+The Moon connected to Saturnian images may show that it is difficult to experience emotional nourishment and nurturing behavior.
+The mother may have valued achievement, hard work, and organization.
+In such cases, it often leaves little time for this type to really be a ‘child’ and allow for feelings of vulnerability, neediness, and helplessness.
 This often involves repressing basic emotions and many will have received early parenting which emphasized success and accomplishment.
-Perhaps love was conditional and the maternal message was one of ‘tough love’.
+Perhaps love was conditional and the maternal message was one of ‘tough love.’

-At worst, the mother figure was viewed as critical, cold and rejecting.
+At worst, the mother figure was viewed as critical, cold, and rejecting.
 The Moon in Capricorn or in aspect to Saturn does seem to describe the difficulty in getting what they want emotionally and the emotions are never allowed free reign.
-According to Howard Sasportas, these types could encounter an uptight mother, who seems burdened with difficulties and has problems responding to their needs in a fashion which make them feel at ease.
+According to Howard Sasportas, these types could encounter an uptight mother, who seems burdened with difficulties and has problems responding to their needs in a fashion that makes them feel at ease.

-Those with Moon in Capricorn often have mothers who are naturally controlling in order to cope with change, and at her best she has a deep sense of responsibility and care for others.
+Those with Moon to Saturn often have mothers who are naturally controlling in order to cope with change, and at her best she has a deep sense of responsibility and cares for others.
 In such cases, this type of mother finds it hard to relax and let go.
-Always doing what is expected of them, and they hate letting others down.
+Always doing what is expected of her, and hates letting others down.
 The mother may have been a rock in their life, always shouldering the hardship, heavy burdens, and working hard.
 Perhaps she hardly took a day off to tend to her own needs.
 Sometimes the mother takes on the role of the father, possibly having to support the family financially.